a-hersa/inmobiliario-tools/learning/fastapi/04-database-integration.md

 ## Overview

-This guide covers how FastAPI integrates with databases using SQLAlchemy, specifically focusing on async operations as implemented in our inmobiliario-tools project.
+This guide covers how FastAPI integrates with databases using SQLAlchemy, specifically focusing on async operations as implemented in our busca-pisos project.

 ## Database Setup